What to know about the pause on student debt relief

 Forgiveness timeline unknown

-Despite the payment pause deadline being extended to June, a firmer deadline on any court decisions remains unknown.
+Despite the payment pause deadline being extended to June, a firmer deadline for any court decisions remains unknown.

 Borrowers could be waiting anywhere from weeks to months before they know if Biden’s program will be executed and any actual debt be forgiven.